MFelisberto/TokenTrip/README.md

-# Token Ring Network Simulation
+# 💍Token Ring Network Simulation💍

 This is a Python implementation of a token ring network simulation that uses UDP for communication between nodes.
 The program implements a token-based protocol for message transmission in a ring network topology.

-## Features
+## Features 🧾

 - Token-based message transmission
 - UDP communication between nodes
-- Message queue with maximum size of 10 messages
+- Message queue with maximum size
 - CRC32 error checking
 - Random error injection
 - Support for unicast and broadcast messages
 - Token monitoring and regeneration
 - Configurable node settings

-## Requirements
+## Requirements 📕

 - Python 3.6 or higher
 - No external dependencies required (uses only standard library)

-## Configuration
+## Configuration ⚙

 Each node requires a configuration file with the following format: